slopezpereyra/puppy-adopter/README.md

-*Puppy Adopter*
+# Puppy Adopter*

+Who doesn't love puppies?

--- What is it? --
+# -- What is it? --

 A few branches back I wrote PuppyAdopter was nothing more than a program that downloaded images.
 Now I can say its something -a little bit something- more.
 Its name comes from those previous versions -which are still public on this repository- in which it downloaded only puppies' images from a predetermined web-sites list.
 Now PuppyAdopter works through a web-sites list each user gives, containing of course whatever type of images, what results in a customizable download system.
 You could add web-sites holding images of landscapes, animals, philosophers, writers, cars or pretty much anything else, to download images from.

 PuppyAdopter handles information smartly now; it does not download the same image twice and its data sytem is a very safe and comfortable way to handle user-given information and create a customized web-sites list.

--- How does it work? --
+# -- How does it work? --

 PuppyAdopter creates a decent working enviroment to download your images and manage all the information it gets.
 When you first run PuppyAdopter.py, you'll be requested to name your images folder (where your images will be stored), a data file and a list data file.
 You can name them whatever you want.
 It will also create an Environment folder, which you must always leave there, and a pickle data file.